All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Preventing Contamination on Every Draw

 Your reconstituted peptide vial is a multi-dose container.
-You will draw from it multiple times over the course of its 28-day refrigerated life.
-Each draw is a potential contamination event if you are not careful.
+You'll draw from it multiple times over the course of its 28-day refrigerated life.
+Each draw is a potential contamination event if you aren't careful.

 Illustration for How To Draw From A Peptide Vial